zeta-chain/protocol-contracts/scripts/deploy/readme.md

 ## Verifying a contract already deployed

-If the contract has been deployed without verification option or the deployment was successful but not the verification, the deployed contract can be verified using the `verify` command.
+If the contract has been deployed without verification option or the deployment was successful but not the verification, the deployed contract can be verified using the `verify-contract` command.
 The command takes the same verification arguments as for the deployment command.
 It also requires the constructor arguments.

 Example of verification command: